741 Naval Air Squadron

-741 Naval Air Squadron (741 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which last disbanded during November 1947.
-It was initially active, between March 1943 and March 1945 as an Observer Training Squadron at HMS Condor, RNAS Arbroath, Scotland, as part of the No. 2 Observer Training School.
-It reformed at HMS Vulture, RNAS St. Merryn, England, as an Operational Flying Training Unit in August 1946.
+741 Naval Air Squadron (741 NAS), also referred to as 741 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which was last operational between 1946 and 1947 as an Operational Flying Training Unit, at RNAS St Merryn, Cornwall, flying Fairey Firefly FR.I, Supermarine Seafire L Mk.III and North American Harvard III.

+It was initially active, between March 1943 and March 1945 as an Observer Training Squadron at HMS Condor, RNAS Arbroath, Angus, Scotland, as part of the No. 2 Observer Training School, flying Fairey Swordfish.

 History

 Observer Training School (1943–1945)

 741 Naval Air Squadron formed at RNAS Arbroath (HMS Condor) as an Observer Training Squadron, as part of No. 2 Observer Training School, on 1 March 1943.
 It was equipped with Fairey Swordfish, a British biplane torpedo bomber aircraft.

 The squadron was tasked with training the students up to 'Wings' standard.
 Upon completion they were then passed them to 753 Naval Air Squadron to complete their training.
 741 Naval Air Squadron disbanded at RNAS Arbroath (HMS Condor), on 19 March 1945.